Neustrashimy-class frigate: Design and construction

 The class was designed as a general purpose anti-submarine warfare (ASW) frigate to follow on from the Krivak-class frigates.
 The ship is equipped with a newly designed Zvezda-1 integrated sonar system (with NATO reporting name Ox Tail) as its primary ASW sensor.

 The program started in 1986 and seven ships were originally planned.
 After the collapse of the Soviet Union the project was frozen and only one ship, Neustrashimy (Неустрашимый - "Dauntless"), was in active service with the Russian Baltic Fleet by the mid-1990s.
 On 24 February 2009 the second ship in the class, Yaroslav Mudry, left the Yantar shipyard in Russia's Kaliningrad for its first sea trials.
 As of 2010, both Neustrashimy and Yaroslav Mudry are operational with the Baltic Fleet.

 The ships were built by Yantar Yard, Kaliningrad.
 Only Neustrashimy was completed by the time the Soviet Union collapsed.
 Two further ships were incomplete.
 Yaroslav Mudry (named after the great ruler of the Kievan Rus, Yaroslav the Wise) and Tuman ("Fog", named after a World War II era Soviet patrol boat whose crew exhibited great valour in combat with three German destroyers).
 As of 2009, the frigate Yaroslav Mudry began sea trials and entered service.

 Service history

 2008–2009 deployment to Somalia

 In late September 2008, Neustrashimy left the Baltic Fleet and was sent to the Gulf of Aden waters off the Somali coast to fight piracy in the region.
-Russian navy spokesman Captain Igor Dygalo told the Associated Press that the missile frigate Neustrashimy had left the Baltic Sea port of Baltiisk a day before the hijacking to cooperate with other unspecified countries in anti-piracy efforts.
+Russian navy spokesman Captain Igor Dygalo told the Associated Press that the missile frigate Neustrashimy had left the Baltic Sea port of Baltiysk a day before the hijacking to cooperate with other unspecified countries in anti-piracy efforts.
 As of 27 October, the frigate was operating independently in the vicinity of a group of NATO warships near the Somali coast.
 On 11 November, Neustrashimy helped capture suspected pirates along with Royal Marines from HMS Cumberland; the suspected pirates had been attempting to board the merchant vessel MV Powerful.
 On 16 November 2008, the frigate prevented pirates from capturing the Saudi Arabian ship MV Rabih.